 Recommendation / Forecast: The planning area already has three degree level college apart from higher secondary level education is in the high schools.
-Therefore, no recommendation for new college is prescribed but, expansion of the existing college is required.
+One more new college is necessary and at the same time expansion of the existing college is also required.